Sriharsha-Pamidi/ledger_bot/README.md

 3. Add a new customer

 Enter details and one place and all the account type books will be created.
-Creates CSVs for all the customers, updates all the credit and debit balances text files
+Creates CSVs for all the customers, updates all the credit and debit balances text files.